How do I apply for an Extra Credit Wellness Education grant?

 How does the Extra Credit Wellness Education program work?

 Raley’s Extra Credit program is designed to fund the growth of food literacy and wellness education in accredited K-12 educational institutions (public, charter or private).
 Schools interested in applying for an Extra Credit grant may submit one online application for funding per school year, during one of two application cycles; fall or spring.
 Click here to learn more about the cycle timelines.

 Will my purchases still make a difference and contribute to helping area youth?
 Yes.
-Last year, Raley’s donated $1.25 million to more than 4,500 local nonprofits through our Extra Credit Scrip program.
-These donations were the result of Raley’s directing a small percentage of each sale to our customer’s nonprofit of choice.
-Raley’s is still dedicated to supporting the communities in which we serve, but we wanted to make a more focused and intentional impact.
-This is the reason we are changing Extra Credit Scrip to Extra Credit Grants – enabling Raley’s to align our giving to directly support K-12 school projects that are focused on cultivating nutrition education, wellness and food literacy.
+Last year, Raley’s donated $1 million to more than 90 schools through our Extra Credit Grants Program, impacting thousands of students in the neighborhoods of our stores.
+Raley’s is dedicated to supporting the communities in which we serve, making focused and intentional impact.

 How do I make changes to my Extra Credit Wellness Education grant application?

 Application periods are generally open for up to four weeks, with Extra Credit Grants awarded twice annually to accredited K-12 institutions that seek support to operate youth health and wellness programs.
 Once an application is submitted for consideration, changes cannot be made so we encourage organizations to assemble all necessary application materials prior to submitting a final proposal.